jaesicc/ping-check/README.md

 # Ping Check!
 ## Summary
+Stop finding out you're on high ping midway through your PvM encounter.
+Once your ping goes above your configured threshold, get alerted right away so you can hop before it's too late.

+## How it works
-Set a ping threshold that you deem too high to do certain PvM content.
-When above that threshold, you will get alerted and any menu entries that would allow you to engage with that content will be hidden.
-You can toggle this on a per-boss basis, and can configure the alert how you would like it.
+When you enter the lobby/entrance of one of the below PvM encounters, this plugin will check your ping to see if it is higher than the threshold you have set in the plugin settings.
+If you are above the threshold, any menu entries that would let you enter/start the content will be hidden, you'll get a chat message, and an on-screen alert that you can configure.
+You can toggle this on and off on a per-encounter basis.

 ## Content Supported
 - Raids (CoX, ToB, ToA)